 History of Pellet Therapy

-Pellets for hormone replacement have been around since the late 1930’s.
-However, their popularity declined in the 50’s and 60’s with the growth of the U.S. pharmaceutical industry and the availability of the synthetic, oral hormone called Premarin.
-Premarin is derived from pregnant horses’ urine, which contains large quantities of estrogen-like chemicals.
-Premarin and the progestin, Provera, were the two hormones utilized in the Women’s Health Initiative study that linked certain forms of hormone replacement with an increased risk of thromboembolic disease, stroke, and breast cancer.
-Fortunately, pellet therapy never went away, and it is now recognized as a thorough way to manage symptoms related to hormone deficiency.
+Pellets for hormone replacement have been around since the late 1930s.
+However, their popularity declined starting in the 1950s with the growth of the U.S. pharmaceutical industry and the availability of the synthetic, oral hormone called Premarin.
+Premarin is derived from the urine of pregnant horses, which contains large quantities of estrogen-like chemicals.
+Premarin and the progestin Provera were the two hormones utilized in the Women’s Health Initiative study that linked certain forms of hormone replacement with an increased risk of blood clots, stroke and breast cancer.
+Fortunately, pellet therapy never went away, and it is now recognized as a safe and effective way to manage symptoms related to hormone deficiency.